Coach Training

 To work with our student-athletes, all coaches must meet the NICA licensure requirements at one of three levels:

-Level 1 Certification: Assists all coaches as directed by the Head Coach.
+Level 1 Certification: Assists all coaches as directed by the Head Coach

-Level 2 Certification: Assists level 3 coaches with advanced tasks such as teaching skills and leading rides.
+Level 2 Certification: Assists level 3 coaches with advanced tasks such as teaching skills and leading rides

 Level 3 Certification: Takes a leadership role within the team.
-Equivalent competencies as Head Coach.
+Equivalent competencies as Head Coach

 The North Carolina League offers various opportunities for coaches to gain the confidence and skills needed to guide our student-athletes out on the trails.
 Much of the training offered is held in late Summer/early Fall ahead of the pre-season.

-Leader Summit:
+Online Leader Summit:

 NICA National hosts online trainings that provide coaches the opportunity to learn the fundamentals of what it means to be a NICA Coach while being able to interact with coaches from across the country!
 This training is a great introduction to coaching, and perfect for new coaches.
 Attending a Leader Summit is a Level 3 requirement, and best of all – this training is free!